The best electrolyte drinks for 2024, according to experts

 The best electrolyte drinks: Reviews & Recommendations

 While sweating from working out or playing sports may be the first thing you think about in terms of dehydration, there are, in reality, many ways to deplete these precious resources.
 These can include food poisoning, travel, heat, stomach flu, and even alcohol consumption.
 The best electrolyte drinks—which we’ve listed below—are sure to help you recover and rehydrate.
-Simply chuck the powder into your water bottle, sip, and feel healed.
+Simply chuck the powder into your best water bottle, sip, and feel healed.

 Best overall: Tailwind Nutrition Endurance Fuel